A visual guide to help you plan

 Research, writing, meetings with supervisor.

 Set date for defense (in consultation with committee).
+As you write, adhere to guidelines for final version.

-|Before midterm: Submit application for graduation.
+Before midterm: Submit application for graduation.

 DEFENSE (first half of March for spring graduation).